Mast House ~ Plymouth, Devon.

 We also installed the spiral staircase.

-Paving in the form of reclaimed granite setts were laid down around the building.
+Plymouth has the largest concentration of cobbled streets and pavements than anywhere else in Great Britain, so paving in the form of reclaimed granite setts were laid down around the building.

 Other works included extensive repair work and repointing to the sea wall that overlooks the harbour.